LibreWeb/Documentation/content/concepts/_index.md

 ## LibreWeb

-LibreWeb (specifically LibreWeb Browser) is a decentralized open-source browser.
+LibreWeb (specifically LibreWeb Browser) is a fully decentralized open-source Web Browser.

 Allowing you to browse and host your content on the new decentralized web/Internet.
 Powered by [IPFS](#ipfs).

 Decentralization comes with many benefits, including but not limited: